 Aluminum die casting is the ideal production method for high volume of parts.
 Especially parts that are driven by rock bottom piece price targets.
 Also, the typical molds and tooling will last between 60,000 and 100,000s of shots.
-These two reasons alone show why aluminum die casting is the ideal option for aluminum component buyers around the World.
+These two reasons alone show why die cast manufacturing is the ideal option for aluminum component buyers around the World.

-As TS16949 certified aluminum die casters, our Plant team has long standing expertise with projects requiring close tolerances and strict surface finishes.
+As IAF16949 certified die cast manufacturers, our production experience has centered around projects requiring close tolerances and strict surface finishes.

 – Die cast aluminum components provide EMI/RFI shielding, rigidity, and durability with minimal weight.